kami-m/happy-bot/README.txt

 If the user enjoys a certain topic, can ask to generate a similar episode of a related or similar topic.
+    Note: the information should not be repeated between episodes. however, a short intro and outro that is repeated between episodes that also mentions the title of the episode may be interesting and also can have small details that hearken back to the previous episode

+If the user does not enjoy the podcast, they should be able to skip the podcast or review it negatively.

 There will be a button for generating a podcast with a prompt: